 The opportunities for super apps are being thrown open by India’s booming consumer digital economy.
 It is expected to grow from $90 billion in 2020 to $800 billion by 2030, with internet retail accounting for a sizable portion.

 No consumer goods company can afford to pass up this opportunity.
+India now has 810 million smartphone subscriptions, according to an Ericsson Mobility Report, which will fuel app usage.

 Bundling & Unbundling

-Netflix is a successful example of unbundling (of traditional TV) and re-bundling (through streaming), all while developing a superior product experience and organising the consumers’ entertainment world for them.
+Netflix is a successful example of unbundling (of traditional TV) and rebundling (through streaming), all while developing a superior product experience and organising the consumers’ entertainment world for them.
 Jio has taken it a step further as an aggregator, combining many OTTs into one.

 The Future